jd1t25/jd1t25/README.md

 - 👋 Hi, I’m @jd1t25
-- 👀 Interested in....computer stuff, duh!
+- 🌱 Now learning....ricing/linux
-- 🌱 Currently learning....ricing/linux
+- 👨‍💻 Currently interested on how movies are created & also rated

 - 📺 Make your Day